usnistgov/nist-mud/README.md

 Copy maven/settings.xml to $HOME/.m2

 Run maven

        mvn -e clean install -nsu -Dcheckstyle.skip -DskipTests -Dmaven.javadoc.skip=true

 This will download the necessary dependencies and build the subprojects.
-Note that we have disabled unit tests and javadoc creation.
+Note that we have disabled unit tests and javadoc creation with these flags.
 This will change after the project is in a final state.

 ## Try it out  ##